walkeralicia/Anorexia_CNV_GWAS/README.md

 - **/05_Novel_CNV_regions** identifies novel disease-risk CNV regions (CNVRs) and plots the results.

 - **/06_Meta_analyses** meta-analyses locus-wide and CNV-GWAS results with a replication study's results using Stouffer's method.
 The subfolder **/ANGI_data** contains ANGI summary statistics used in the study to meta-analyse with the UKB.

+# CNV Input Data

+ In this pipeline, CNV input data is acquired from the UK Biobank (UKB) called by Kendal et al. Due to privacy restrictions, UKB CNV-GWAS results are meta-analysed with summary statistics from the Anorexia Nervosa Genetics Initiaitve (ANGI) study using Stouffer's method.

 # CNV Annotation Input Data